elementary-swift/elementary/README.md

 }
 ```

-By exposing the tag type of `content`, attributes will fall through and be applied correctly.
+By exposing the tag type of `body`, attributes will fall through and be applied correctly.

 ```swift
 struct Button: HTML {